Steven M. Gillon

-Steven M. Gillon is the Scholar-in-Residence at HISTORY, Professor of History at the University of Oklahoma, and Senior Faculty Fellow at the Miller Center for the Study of the Presidency at the University of Virginia.
+Steven M. Gillon (born December 11,1956) is an American historian.
+He is the Scholar-in-Residence at The History Channel, Professor of History at the University of Oklahoma, and Senior Faculty Fellow at the Miller Center for the Study of the Presidency at the University of Virginia.

 Education

 Gillon received his B.A. in History from Widener University where he graduated summa cum laude with honors in History.
 He was named the recipient of the Faculty Prize for maintaining the highest undergraduate GPA.
 He went on to earn his A.M. and Ph.D. in American Civilization from Brown University where he was elected to Phi Beta Kappa.

 Career

-After receiving his Ph.D., Dr. Gillon spent nine years teaching history at Yale University where he won the prestigious DeVane Medal for outstanding undergraduate teaching.
+After receiving his Ph.D., Gillon spent nine years teaching history at Yale University where he won the prestigious DeVane Medal for outstanding undergraduate teaching.
 In 1994, he accepted a position as University Lecturer in Modern History at Oxford University.
 Three years later, he returned to the United States at the invitation of the president of the University of Oklahoma to become the founding dean of a new Honors College.